das-labor/borgware-2d/README.md

 To build for the actual target platform, just type:
  > make

+This yields an 'image.hex' file which you can flash to your AVR device.

 If you want to test and debug your code within a GUI application, you can use the simulator:
  > make simulator

-In case you build on FreeBSD, just use 'gmake' instead of 'make'.
+Again, use 'gmake' instead of 'make' on BSD.

 You can start the simulator by typing ./borgsim(.exe)